 Autonomy is one of the things you need to consider when you’re answering ethics questions in your interview.
 You need to think about the following things:

-It is helpful, therefore, to think of autonomy as a limiter on how far a clinician can intervene in a patient’s care.
+It is helpful, therefore, to think of patient autonomy as a limiter on how far a clinician can intervene in their care.
 If the patient does not consent to an action, we cannot intervene even if it will result in death.

 Some questions you could be asked include:

-Make sure you’re aware of hot topics where autonomy applies, for example:
+Make sure you’re aware of NHS hot topics where autonomy applies, for example:

 Loading More Content